 The process of turning beef into corned beef involves treating it with salt, specifically sodium nitrite, resulting in a finished product that is packed with sodium.
 This excessive sodium intake can have detrimental effects on a dog's health, including high blood pressure and heart disease.

-For those considering alternative healthy treats, exploring options like lean meats and vegetables can offer safer nutrition without the high sodium content.
+For those considering alternative healthy treats, exploring options like lean meats and vegetables ( but beware of leeks!) can offer safer nutrition without the high sodium content.

 If you're curious to learn more about the dangers of feeding corned beef to dogs and what alternative options are available, read on.